 I’ve been lucky to have worked in places and with people that really developed and heightened my appreciation of good local produce.
 Now, leading my own kitchen, I encourage the team to experiment, to forage and share the excitement of creating something incredible that truly reflects where we are.

 “I’m nowhere happier than heading out to the coast, just minutes from my home in Lytham, to find something that will feature on the menu that day.”

 We’re so lucky to live and work in a place that provides so many great ingredients and where producers put such love and effort into what they do.
-I want the people who eat my food to really understand the significance of those things and of course to come back for more.
+I want the people who eat my food to really understand the significance of those things and of course to keep returning to Hipping Hall for more.

 Head Chef at The White Swan